International Programs

 What types of ESL programs or classes do you offer?

 We have a wide range of ESL classes to fit your needs.
-They generally fit into three categories.
+They generally fit into the following categories:

 • For resident students, we offer an intensive college credit program.
 This is a three-level program that runs on the semester calendar (fall, spring, summer) at 15 weeks (or 10 weeks for summer).
 This program is 12 college credits (non-transferable) and is considered full time.